zhiwei5576/excel-mcp-server/README_EN.md

      - dataStartRow: Data start row number (default: 2)

 3. readSheetData

-   - Function: Read data from all sheets
+   - Function: Get data from all sheets in the Excel file
    - Parameters:
      - fileAbsolutePath: Absolute path of the Excel file
      - headerRow: Header row number (default: 1)